 6. Don't be cruel.
-(You shall not murder.)

 (You shall not commit adultery.)

 Don’t get so excited about politics that every conversation and post and comment reveals which side you are “in bed with.”

 For some people, this may be a call to volunteer to work the polls on Election Day!
 A friend of mine volunteers for every election.
-Of course, every state is different, but she recommends contacting your local democratic or republican headquarters.
-Tell the party chairman for your party that you want to volunteer on Election Day.
-(You will need to be trained before you can work the polls, so it is too late for the presidential election.)
-The phone book should list contact information for both parties under “Associations” or “Political Organizations.”
+She recommends contacting your local democratic or republican headquarters for help.
+Tell the party chairman that you want to volunteer on Election Day.
+(You will need to be trained before you can work the polls, so keep that in mind if you are aiming to help with a specific election.)
+You may also find useful information from the Election Assistance Commission.

 (You shall not bear false witness against your neighbor.)

 (You shall not covet your neighbor's house.
 You shall not covet your neighbor's wife.)

-In November, one party will win control of the executive branch.
+In 2016, one party will win control of the executive branch.
 The other will lose.
 When the time comes, do not covet your neighbor’s political victory if your side loses.
 If your side wins, do not gloat.
-With God’s grace, we can all get along for the next few weeks regardless of who wins on November 6, 2012.
+With God’s grace, we can all get along for the next few years regardless of who wins on November 6, 2016.

 NOTE: For the sake of simplicity and familiarity, I’ve used the Protestant version of the Ten Commandments from Adam Clarke’s commentary.
 However, there are other ways to slice and dice Exodus.
 Wikipedia has a simple chart to show other views.